Artemyin/obsidian-question/2 question  - What are your key strengths(strong) points?.md

-# Question 2:
-## What are your key strengths/strong points?
+# What are your key strengths/strong points?

 I’m good at